FrameHub/retry/README.md

-# ss-retry
+# Retry

-A "Simple and Stupid" retry function.
+> A "Simple and Stupid" retry function.